rockettheme/docs/Docs/magento/basic/attributes.md

 :	1. **Attribute Code** This code is used for internal reference only.
 [27%, 42%, se]
 	2. **Scope** This settings determines if the attribute will apply globally, to a single site, or a individual store view.
 [40%, 42%, se]
-	3. **Catalog Input Type** This backend setting allows you to choose which type of input you'll use to add the attribute to your product(s).
+	3. **Catalog Input Type** This backend setting allows you to choose which type of input you will use to add the attribute to your product(s).
 You can choose between a number of setting types including text fields (for open-ended attributes) and multiple select (for listed variables).
 [48%, 42%, se]
 	4. **Unique Value** Determines if this attribute applies to one item or multiple items in your store.
 [60%, 42%, se]
 	5. **Values Required** Sets whether or not values are required for this attribute to be applied.
 [69%, 42%, se]
 	6. **Input Validation for Store Owner** This sets the type of value the attribute should contain.
 [73%, 62%, sw]